-12. Results and Certification
+Results and Certification

-Confirmed results will be released to providers no later than the deadline for results to be uploaded to UCAS (in 2021 this was on 26 July).
+Confirmed results will be released to providers no later than the deadline for results to be uploaded to UCAS (in 2023 this was on 24th July).
 Providers should check with Open Awards when confirmed results will be released to them.
+Access to HE Administration contacts will receive an automated email when e-certificates are available to download.